 Etcher for Linux has a slightly different process, due to the command line nature of the operating system.
 Depending on the distribution you have, use the appropriate command to get Etcher Linux from your operating system repository, and then use the command to install it.

-Note that when you download Etcher on a Linux operating system, you will most likely have to install some kind of authentication software, as Linux does not have its own built-in 'run as administrator' option like Windows does; polkit is the name of the software.
+Note that when you download Etcher on a Linux operating system, you'll most likely have to install some sort of authentication software, since Linux doesn't have its own built-in 'run as administrator' option like Windows does; polkit is the name of the software.

 Some Linux distributions will also require you to download a program that allows GTK dialog boxes to run; zenity is a good example of this type of software, and it comes bundled into some of the most popular distribution repositories, such as Debian, Ubuntu, and Linux Mint.